MelonKony/millmint/site/factbook/society/state/law/constitution.md

 2. The territory of the Commonwealth is inviolable.

 ### Article 2
-1. The principle of government is a federal Directory of elected peers called the {{<link/directory>}}, representing the disparate communities that make up the unitary Commonwealth.
+1. The principle of government is a federal Directory of elected peers called the [[directory|Commonwealth Directory]], representing the disparate communities that make up the unitary Commonwealth.

     1. The Directory consists of representatives of each [Constituent](/constituents/) as free republics, and [dependent or autonomous territories](/territories/).
     2. Other territories retain permanent status in the Directory and may table motions with agreement of a Constituent.

-2. The Commonwealth Directorate is advised by a Cabinet of peers to provide opinion and expertise, called the {{<link/cabinet>}}.
+2. The Commonwealth Directorate is advised by a Cabinet of peers to provide opinion and expertise, called the [[Cabinet]].
-2. The Commonwealth Directorate and Cabinet combined form the {{<link/council>}}, which is the supreme executive of the Commonwealth.
+2. The Commonwealth Directorate and Cabinet combined form the [[council|Commonwealth Council]], which is the supreme executive of the Commonwealth.

 3. The Commonwealth is a State under the rule of law, committed to fundamental freedoms and rights.